Housing Costs Help Keep Some in Poverty

 JONES: And how much would you receive?

-Mr. DOUGLAS BESHAROV (Resident Scholar, American Enterprise Institute): The thing I wish this report did is to also take into account the difference in government aid in these different localities, which does tend to reflect the difference in the cost of living.
+DOUGLAS BESHAROV: The thing I wish this report did is to also take into account the difference in government aid in these different localities, which does tend to reflect the difference in the cost of living.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.